gpanneti/css2inlinestyle/README.md

 - Remove prefixes
 - If find duplicate rules, check their values.
 If the values are similar, just keep one of them.
 If their values are differents, keep the duplicate values and display a warning message.

-## How make it works
+## Convert CSS to inline style

 1. Select your CSS code
 2. Execute the command "Convert CSS to inline style"
 3. Enjoy !

+## Convert inline style to CSS

+1. Select your inline style code
+2. Execute the command "Convert inline style to CSS"
+3. Enjoy !

-> Tip: To bind a keyboard shortcut to the command, open the keybinding preferences and look for "css2inlinestyle"
+> Tip: To bind a keyboard shortcut to the command, open the keybinding preferences and look for "css2inlinestyle" and "inlinestyle2css"

 ### Select the code you want to convert